psmithiv/nioc/README.md

 ```

 ### Creating Beans
-The recommended approach to creating beans for NIoc is to define class based node.js modules as seen below.
-When creating the bean, NIoc will automatically create a new instance of the method specified by exports/module.exports.
+The recommended approach to creating beans for NIoC is to define class based node.js modules as seen below.
+When creating the bean, NIoC will automatically create a new instance of the method specified by exports/module.exports.
 This will allow for the same node.js module to be defined more than once using different id's as well as allow for specifying <b>"singleton": false</b> so that a new instance of a bean is created every time <b>inject('bean id')</b> is called.

 ```js
 //wire up module